wazuh/wazuh-documentation/source/learning-wazuh/ssh-brute-force.rst

 It consists of single-line JSON records containing much more detail than what the ``alerts.log`` file shows.

-These JSON records are conveyed by Filebeat to Wazuh indexer while enriching them so they may be inserted into the appropriate Wazuh indexer index.From there they can then be visualized with Wazuh dashboard.
+These JSON records are conveyed by Filebeat to the Wazuh indexer while enriching them so they may be inserted into the appropriate Wazuh indexer index.
+From there they can then be visualized with the Wazuh dashboard.

 Here is a beautified example of the JSON record in ``alerts.json`` that corresponds to the same alert above in ``alerts.log``.